Twitter warns of new violence to come, brewing again on social media, as reason for Trump ban

 Representatives for Parler did not respond Saturday morning to requests for comment.
 An unnamed moderator for TheDonald wrote an accusatory email in response to a request for comment that used an obscenity to describe Washington Post reporters but did not respond to the substance of the query.

-The report lists events planned for Jan.
-17 as well as the day before the inauguration and on Inauguration Day itself.
+The Alethea report lists events planned for Jan.
+17, as well as the day before the inauguration and on Inauguration Day itself.
 The specified locations include the U.S. Capitol and National Mall in Washington, the Utah Capitol in Salt Lake City, and locations in Pittsburgh and Columbus, Ohio.
 Some events, including an “Armed March on All State Capitals,” include localized events in all 50 states.

 Police let most Capitol rioters walk away.
 But cellphone data and videos could now lead to more arrests.